 Be a good reading “model” and let your child see YOU

 Young children can only sit for a few minutes for a story, but as they grow, they will sit longer.
 If you make your child read more, they will more than likely grow frustrated and be turned off to reading as a whole.

 Games and activities will reinforce active learning.
 It teaches children how to form sentences, solve problems and read independently.

 Always have books in your child’s room from birth so that they can be easily accessible at all times.

-without the express permission of KD Novelties © 2013
+No part of this article may be copied or reproduced without the express permission of KD Novelties © 2017

 KD Novelties… Dedicated to Making Reading Fun!